Why do people love hedgehogs?

 22nd February 2018

 They are prickly, smelly, and really make themselves at home in your garden, so why is that this British mammal is so well-loved?

-With their unique, charismatic appearance and harmless perception as quite a vulnerable little creature, hedgehogs regularly make it to ‘Britain’s favourite mammal’ in polls and evoke such an affectionate response from the public that there’s every reason to be genuinely hopeful that we can reverse this decline.
+With their unique, charismatic appearance and harmless perception as quite a vulnerable little creature, hedgehogs regularly make it to ‘Britain’s favourite mammal’ in polls.
+They evoke such an affectionate response that there’s every reason to be hopeful that we can reverse this decline.
 After all, we can’t risk losing Mrs Tiggy-Winkle, she’s part of our cultural heritage!